stanley-gu/qual/proposal.md

 #### Develop Pharmacodynamic Models of Multiple Drug Targets

-An *in vitro* system will be used to characterize the PD effects of ARA, lanzoprazole, and bisphosphonate.
+An *in vitro* system will be used to characterize the PD effects of ARA, lanzoprazole, dipyridamole, and bisphosphonate.
 Varying concentrations of each drug will be administered on to cell cultures daily.
 At the end of day 21, cells will be washed with phosphate-buffered saline and fixed with 10% formalin for 10 minutes.
 After washing with water, calcium phosphate crystals will be stained with alizarin red S and calcification levels will be quantified with using microscopy and image analysis.

 The data points of observed calcification levels versus dosage of drug used will be fitted against the parameters found in Equation \ref{eq:hill}.
 Since